adtork/vWAN-Traffic-Flow-Scenarios/README.md

 Flow F: Branch VPN Concentrator-->vHub VPN--->MSEE Physical Address (PA)-->Branch Customer Edge (CE)

 # Quick Take-Aways
-In the aforementioned flow paths, it's pertinent to note that the Virtual Private Network (VPN) can be substituted with a Software-Defined Wide Area Network (SDWan) to yield identical results in the diagram above.
+In the aforementioned flow paths, it's pertinent to note that the Virtual Private Network (VPN) can be substituted with a Software-Defined Wide Area Network (SDWan) tunnels to yield identical results in the diagram above.
 If either an Azure Firewall or Network Virtual Appliance (NVA) is deployed within the virtual hub (vhub), they will intercept packets in lieu of the route service's Virtual IP (VIP), granted that Routing Intent is activated, or Private or Internet via Azure Firewall policy, see the above note!

 During operations within a single vHub, it's important to realize that flows to and from branches, whether via IPSEC, SDWan, or ExpressRoute, do not traverse the route service instances.
 Instead, this pattern is only observed in Spoke to Spoke flows, which contributes towards the vHub infrastructure limit, currently capped at 50Gbps per vHub, [For additional details, please refer to the linked resource](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-wan-limits).
 Lastly, it should be mentioned that Branch to Branch flows also bypass the route service instances.